 Banned Books Week

-Banned Books Week is one of our favorite weeks of the year, because it allows us to show our support for books that have been banned or challenged.
-For Banned Books Week 2024, we were excited to partner with the Banned Books Week Coalition, the American Library Association, Penguin Random House, and HarperCollins Children’s Books to create awareness for this issue and make banned books more easily accessible.
+Banned Books Week is one of our favorite times of the year, because it allows us to show our support for books that have been banned or challenged.
+For Banned Books Week 2025, we are excited to partner with the Banned Books Week Coalition, the American Library Association, PEN America, and multiple publishers to create awareness for this issue and make banned books more easily accessible.
 See how we celebrate.

 The Banned Wagon

-In partnership with Little Free Library, Freedom to Read Foundation, PEN America, and local bookstores, Penguin Random House is road-tripping through the South handing out free copies of banned books to people in affected communities who need and want them most.
-Learn more about the tour, and see which Little Free Libraries are on the route!
+In 2024 and 2023, Penguin Random House road-tripped through the U.S., handing out free copies of banned books to people in affected communities who need and want them most.
+They also stopped at Little Free Libraries along the way to share banned titles in surprise book drops!

 Penguin Random House Banned Books Libraries

-PRH is sponsoring ten Little Free Library book-sharing boxes, which will be granted to high-need communities across the U.S. through our Impact Library Program.
-In addition, PRH will provide more than 2,000 banned and diverse books for these libraries, including both adult and children’s titles.
+In 2024, PRH sponsored ten Little Free Library book-sharing boxes, which were granted to high-need communities across the U.S. through our Impact Library Program.
+In addition, PRH provided more than 2,000 banned and diverse books for these libraries, including both adult and children’s titles.

 Little Free(dom) Library